biran4454/gpg-info/readme.md

 # How to use GPG - Cheatsheet

 ## Types of files
-- .gpg - generic gpg file
+- .gpg - generic binary gpg file
 - .sig - binary signature file, used to verify that a file is authentic
-- .asc - armoured signature, so plaintext and readable
+- .asc - ascii file (rather than binary, usually has stuff like "---- BEGIN SUCHANDSUCH ----" in it)

 ## Types of Key Identification
 Any of the following can be used in place of `<key-ID>`